Tailor: History

 Although clothing construction goes back to prehistory, there is evidence of tailor shops in Ancient Greece and Rome, as well as tailoring tools such as irons and shears.
 The profession of tailor in Europe became formalized in the High Middle Ages through the establishment of guilds.
-Tailors' guilds instituted a system of masters, journeymen, and apprentices.
+Tailors' guilds instituted a system of master craftsmen, journeymen, and apprentices.
 Guild members established rules to limit competition and establish quality standards.
 In 1244, members of the tailor's guild in Bologna established statutes to govern their profession and required anyone working as a tailor to join the guild.

 In England, the Statute of Artificers, passed in 1563, included the profession of tailor (Note: In the 1563 Statute of Artificers, the profession was spelled Taylours.) as one of the trades that could be entered only by serving a term of apprenticeship, typically seven years.

 A typical tailor shop would have a master, a foreman, several journeymen, and apprentices.
 The apprentices, often beginning their training as young adolescents and indentured to the master by their parents (for a fee), performed menial tasks such as cleaning, managing the fires to heat the pressing-irons, running errands, and matching fabric and trims.
 Apprentices were also taught the "tailor's posture", to sit cross-legged on a raised board or bench while they sewed.
 A tailoring establishment then generally consisted of a well-appointed room in which the master would measure customers.
 Cutting, sewing, buttonholes, and finishing work were performed in adjoining rooms.